ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/run.md

   .
 Waiting for a remote connection ...
 ```

 The SSL client runs in a standard Ubuntu 22.04 container and requests a web page from the SSL server.
-The client has been modified to use Parsec, making it more portable and abstracting the details of the hardware security services.
+The client has been modified to use Parsec, making it more portable, and able to abstract the details of the hardware security services.

 Run the Parsec-enabled SSL client: